Sacked SNP education minister suggests she was victim of 'game-playing'

 She also wrote of an EU “tranny trove” of cash, and claimed college public relations staff “froth at the mouth with excitement if anyone in a wheelchair does anything that can be remotely described as an achievement”.

 The Aberdeenshire East MSP previously apologised and said she deeply regretted the remarks, describing her language as “inappropriate and offensive”.

-At the time, Nicola Sturgeon said she was "not previously aware of all of the comments that I am now aware of.”
+Nicola Sturgeon said the posts did not reflect the person she knew.

+But in an interview with The Press and Journal newspaper, Ms Martin suggested the outcry over her comments was “done to score political points”.

+A Scottish Liberal Democrat spokeswoman said she was “attempting to rewrite history”.

-Ms Martin lost her job as higher education minister before her appointment was confirmed, but has now been promoted to convener of the Scottish Parliament's environment, climate change and land reform committee.
+Ms Martin lost her job as higher education minister before it was even confirmed in Holyrood, but has now been promoted to convener of the Scottish Parliament's environment, climate change and land reform committee.

-In an interview with the Press and Journal newspaper, she did not rule out returning to Government if asked, but added that she is “still in a place where I'm delighted to be an MSP and anything else is icing on the cake”.
+In an interview with The Press and Journal, she did not rule out returning to Government if asked, but added that she is “still in a place where I'm delighted to be an MSP and anything else is icing on the cake”.

 She said: "From my perspective, I think that a majority of people in this place, although there is game-playing going on in the chamber, know when it is a game and it is something that has been done to score political points, rather than being personal.